-Bramhope Office Manager Gemma Carter on living in this ever popular rural Leeds village.
+Bramhope Sales Manager Jenni Howell on living in this ever popular rural Leeds village.

 Bramhope is a lovely rural village, which is surrounded by beautiful countryside and woodland and yet is only nine miles from Leeds, making it one of the most popular residential locations in the North Leeds area.

 The roots of the village are plain to see in the historic buildings which are dotted around including the superb Grade 1 listed, 17th Century Puritan Chapel and other buildings dating back to the 17th and 18th Centuries such as the Old Schoolhouse, the Smithy and Weaver's Cottage.
 From a small farming settlement in Saxon times, the village has grown to the leafy location we see today which features some of North Leeds' finest residential properties.

 Recreational facilities include a bowling green, tennis courts, a cricket club and rugby club too.
 The Old Village Well is a fabulous 17th Century pub which is very popular with locals and visitors.
 There are also numerous cultural and leisure facilities within a short drive including an excellent sports and health club and a fine selection of golf courses.
 These local amenities are further enhanced by the shopping and leisure opportunities available in nearby Otley and the spa towns of Ilkley and Harrogate, plus, of course, everything that Leeds has to offer.

 Bramhope is particularly well placed for travel to the main business and leisure centres of West and North Yorkshire and then onwards via the motorway and rail networks.
 Travelling into Leeds city centre from Bramhope is easy by car (around 20 minutes) or the same journey by bus or bike takes around 40 minutes.
 Harrogate and Ilkley (gateways to the Yorkshire Dales) are a similar distance, as is Bradford.
 Leeds Bradford International Airport can be reached in less than ten minutes by car.